nordeck/matrix-meetings/.changeset/stale-cycles-sort.md

 '@nordeck/matrix-meetings-widget': minor
 ---

-Add the expended meeting view to the meeting setting widget
+Add the expended meeting view to the cockpit widget